mikeey416/JavaKata/basic/lesson-07/README.md

 ### Exercise 2

-Using the Exercise 3 in lesson-06, for the randomizing of SUIT, use switch statement instead of IF statement.
+Using the Card Game Exercise 2 in practice-exercise-lesson-04-06, for the randomizing of SUIT, use switch statement instead of IF statement.